There are three loan options best suited for home improvements, depending on the size of the job and the amount you’ll need.

 1. Home Equity Line-of-Credit

 What could you do with the equity you have in your home?
 One option is a home equity line-of-credit (HELOC).
-A HELOC is an open-ended, variable-rate, revolving line-of-credit that offers multiple advances for a draw period of up to 10 years.
+A HELOC is an open-ended, variable-rate, revolving line-of-credit that offers you to make advances throughout the draw period.
 Borrowing money against the equity you have built up in your home may be the right solution to finance the expense of making home improvements.
 Your interest may potentially be tax deductible (consult with your tax advisor for details).

 2. Home Equity Loan